onehoax/gym_platform/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-This webapp (Single-Page-App and fulle responsive) is a platform to deliver instructional content on physical training and nutrition; it uses vue.js + materialize for the front end and node.js + firebase for the back end.
+This webapp (Single-Page-App and fully responsive) is a platform to deliver instructional content on physical training and nutrition; it uses vue.js + materialize for the front end and node.js + firebase for the back end (authorization and deployment).

 The home page contains the general info about the services provided as well as options for registering and logging in; the "Plans" section (its title) is a link to a page containing the plans